-The Social Characterization Assessment (SCA) element provides a brief summary of the current and historical social, cultural, economic, labor, and environmental landscape, decision-making structures, and other relevant information about the project's affected areas and groups.
+The Community History and Dynamics element provides a writeup of a Social Characterization Assessment (SCA), which describes the current and historical social, cultural, economic, labor, and environmental landscape, decision-making structures, and other relevant information about the project's affected areas and groups.

 Conducting an SCA is a first step of "getting to know the area" that should be completed before conducting a more structured stakeholder identification.
 An SCA attempts to specify sources of influence and conflicts and establish a foundation for proactive engagement around major projects.
 While stakeholder analysis or stakeholder identification can produce lists of top-of-mind stakeholder groups with whom applicants are already familiar, it can leave out historically excluded stakeholders-SCAs provide a means of looking more deeply at the history and context of the area to inform later stakeholder analysis.
-Not only will the SCA lead to more inclusive engagement, it will allow applicants to consider the different levels of influence and power different stakeholders have, as well as how prior development and decision-making processes may impact future plans.
+16 Not only will the SCA lead to more inclusive engagement, it will allow applicants to consider the different levels of influence and power different stakeholders have, as well as how prior development and decision-making processes may impact future plans.